 Once they have had their fill, ticks will drop off naturally.
 Many animals find them irritating and try and remove them by scratching.
 The danger with this is that they remove the tick but the mouthparts remain in place and this can easily set up an infection.

 Ticks inhabit grassy areas, particularly long grass.
 Some areas of grass may carry a greater density of ticks than others.

 Lyme disease is treatable and treatment is more effective if the disease is identified early; the challenge with tick bites is that if the tick drops off then you may not be aware of the bite.
 Most people do see the tick though if it is present for several hours or even days.

 This rash can take up to three months to appear, hence the difficulty of catching and treating Lyme disease early, however, most rashes appear within the first four weeks on average.
-The rash can be a solid red colour or there can be a smaller red circle within a large red circle, a bit like the bullseye on a dartboard.
+The rash can be a solid red color or there can be a smaller red circle within a large red circle, a bit like the bullseye on a dartboard.

-The complication with Lyme disease is that not everyone gets the rash; some people just have flu-like symptoms such as fever, headaches, aching joints and muscle pain and a feeling of exhaustion and tiredness.
+The complication with Lyme disease is that not everyone gets the rash; some people just have flu-like symptoms such as fever, headaches, aching joints, and muscle pain, and a feeling of exhaustion and tiredness.